databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

 -> **Note** All workspaces would be verified to get into runnable state or cleaned up upon failure.

-The following arguments are required:
+The following arguments are available:

 * `network_id` - (Optional) `network_id` from [networks](mws_networks.md)
 * `account_id` - Account Id that could be found in the bottom left corner of [Accounts Console](https://accounts.cloud.databricks.com/).